-Good old fashion olive oil and coconut oil can help to relieve the effects of dry mouth!
+Good old-fashioned olive oil and coconut oil can help relieve dry mouth’s effects!
 These oils provide very good lubrication and benefits for not only your mouth but your whole body.
 Using oils for lubrication can improve your oral health and prevent cavities and gum disease.

 Olive oil has so many benefits, and one of them is that it can help relieve dry mouth symptoms.
 I have had patients who keep a small bottle of organic cold-pressed olive oil with them to help with their dry mouth.
 All you need to do is use 2-4 drops of it on your tongue.
 The olive oil will stimulate your salivary glands to produce more saliva and keep things nice and moist.

-Coconut oil is the same, and you only need a tiny amount to achieve the benefits.
+Coconut oil is the same; you only need a tiny amount to achieve the benefits.
 Below is the brand of coconut oil that I use daily for cooking, eating, and sometimes to relieve dry mouth!
 This coconut oil is USDA Organic, Non-GMO, Vegan, Kosher, non-hydrogenated and contains no cholesterol.